niboobin/B-Inventory/README.md

     env\Scripts\activate
     ```

-- I create a file named `requirements.txt` and added these dependencies :
+- Create a file named `requirements.txt` and added these dependencies :

     ```
     django